ulyavrubel/fcc-api-projects/README.md

 ## Features
 ### Timestamp Microservice
-Timestamp Microservice parses timestamp in milliseconds or date string from the API endpoint and returns a JSON having a structure {"unix": <date.getTime()>, "utc" : <date.toUTCString()> }
+Timestamp Microservice parses timestamp in milliseconds or date string from the API endpoint and returns a JSON having a structure {"unix": <date.getTime()>, "utc" : <date.toUTCString()> }, if date string is invalid returns {"unix": null, "utc" : "Invalid Date" }

+### Request Header Parser Microservice
+Request Header Parser Microservice gets the IP address, preferred languages and system infos of the client's device.

+### URL Shortener Microservice
+URL Shortener Microservice allows to post url and receive a shortened URL which could be copied.
+Visiting the shortened URL will redirect to the original link.

+### Exercise Tracker Microservice
+Exercise Tracker Microservice